Implementation Guide

 By: John Hummel

-Community Engagement Policing Pretrial Services September 28, 2021
+Community Engagement Policing Pretrial September 28, 2021

 The war on drugs has failed.
 More than 60 percent of people who are prosecuted for drug offenses reoffend.
 In Deschutes County, Oregon, our Clean Slate program provides a model for how communities can chart a better path.